Internationalization of higher education: Internationalization at home

-Crossborder internationalization
+Cross-border internationalization

-Crossborder internationalization is "the movement of people, programs, providers, policies, knowledge, ideas, projects and services across national boundaries."
-Traditionally, crossborder internationalization was demonstrated through student mobility, but now postsecondary institutions are borrowing and implementing foreign programs within their own campus.
+Cross-border internationalization is "the movement of people, programs, providers, policies, knowledge, ideas, projects, and services across national boundaries."
+Traditionally, cross-border internationalization was demonstrated through student mobility, but now postsecondary institutions are borrowing and implementing foreign programs within their own campus.
 This demonstrates how internationalization efforts involve the exchange of both people and ideas to new countries.

+Cross-border internationalization encompasses a broad range of educational activities that occur across national boundaries.
+These include international students and faculty mobility, transnational education, international branch campuses, joint and dual degree programs, offshore program delivery, research partnerships, and collaborative academic networks.
+The expansion of these activities has contributed to the increasing globalization of higher education systems while creating new opportunities for international collaboration.

+International branch campuses have become one of the most visible forms of cross-border education.
+Universities establish physical campuses in other countries to deliver academic programs while extending their institutional presence internationally.
+Countries including the United Arab Emirates, Qatar, Malaysia, Singapore, and China have become major hosts for international branch campuses, attracting institutions from the United States, United Kingdom, Australia, and other nations.

+Student mobility remains one of the defining features of cross-border internationalization.
+UNESCO estimates that the number of internationally mobile students has increased substantially over the past several decades, with major destination countries including the United States, United Kingdom, Australia, Canada, Germany, and France.
+At the same time, countries such as China, India, Nigeria, Vietnam, and Saudi Arabia have become among the largest sending countries for internationally mobile students.

+Although cross-border internationalization has expanded educational opportunities, it has also introduced challenges related to quality assurance, accreditation, recognition of qualifications, and equitable access.
+Differences in national regulatory frameworks, immigration policies, language requirements, and financial resources can influence participation in cross-border education and contribute to uneven patterns of global mobility.
+In response, governments and international organizations have adopted policies intended to improve transparency, strengthen quality assurance, and promote more equitable international partnerships.

 Impacts of internationalization

 Economic impacts

 Considered to be a product of and response to globalization, internationalization has an economic orientation.
 Within the Anglo-American tradition of higher education, internationalization is increasingly associated with commodification and commercialization of postsecondary education.
-There is international competition for recruitment amongst postsecondary institutions to recruit foreign students from privileged countries in order to generate revenue, secure national profile, and build international reputation.
+There is international competition for recruitment amongst postsecondary institutions to recruit foreign students from privileged countries to generate revenue, secure national profile, and build international reputation.
 Anglophone postsecondary institutions benefit from international students enrolling at their school due to the higher tuition fees for foreign students.
 International students contribute to their host country's economy through their tuition fees and their living costs during their study period.